Skpow1234/PeerVault/README.md

 - **HMAC-SHA256 authentication** for peer connections
 - **Key derivation** from cluster key with rotation support
 - **Basic vulnerability scanning** with govulncheck and semgrep
+- **GitHub Actions security** with explicit permissions and least privilege

 ### ✅ Basic Observability (MVP)